 - Consider alternative transport.
 This is what Suze did when her husband (and our co-founder) Will forgot to block out their car, leaving her to get across town with a toddler and a baby.
 The fun they had on the bus trip made Suze reconsider choosing driving as her first choice for getting around town with kids.

-- If all else fails and you are absolutely stuck, contact Car Next Door as soon as possible and ask for help with making alternative arrangements for the Borrower.
-To keep the system running smoothly and fairly, we may need to charge a cancellation fee of up to $100 if you leave a Borrower in the lurch.
-This goes towards the costs of finding alternative transport for the affected Borrower.
-The exception is if you get a booking that starts more than a week in advance, or is for more than a week’s duration, in which case you can contact us straight away to cancel and avoid a fee.
+- If all else fails and you are absolutely stuck, you can cancel the booking through the website.
+To keep the system running smoothly and fairly, we may need to charge a cancellation fee of up to $40 if you leave a Borrower in the lurch.
+This is passed on in full to the Borrower to make up for the inconvenience and help them find another way of getting around.
+The exception is if you get a booking that starts more than a week in advance, or is for more than a week’s duration, in which case you can cancel within 12 hours of receiving the booking to avoid a fee.
 Scroll down for more detail on this.

 What happens if I cancel a booking?